DINING IN BROOME

-Ever wondered why we're called 1861?
+Ever wondered why we called our restaurant and bar in Broome 1861?
 It's not the year we opened (we're good, but we're not that good).

 We're talking six to twelve inches across, which had Europeans and Americans absolutely losing their minds over the size of these beauties.
 So yeah, we thought that deserved a restaurant named after it.

-Open for breakfast and dinner, 1861's the kind of place where you can roll up in your thongs after a day exploring Broome, or dress up a bit if that's more your vibe.
+Open for breakfast and dinner, our 1861 restaurant brings a relaxed approach to dining in Broome.
+It’s the kind of place where you can roll up in your thongs after a day exploring the city or dress up a bit if that's more your vibe.
 Either way, we're happy to have you.

 The menu?
 Think local flavours that actually taste like they're from around here, not like they've travelled halfway across the world to get to your plate.
 And if you're wondering what goes well with a Broome sunset, we've got a few ideas about that too.

 Ready to see what all the fuss is about?
-We'll save you a spot at the best restaurant in Broome.
+We'll save you a spot at the best restaurant and bar in Broome.

 STYLE OF CUISINE